 The advantage of CrossOver is that Windows installation is not a necessity; hence, it does not matter whether ARM Windows is readily available or not.

 Sincere to say, CrossOver is a bit complicated to use for the first time.
-However, it has a 14-day free trial period for you to test and find out how compatible and its performance level is for your Windows games and apps.
+However, it has a trial period for you to test and find out how compatible and its performance level is for your Windows games and apps.

 Are you using dual-boot instead of virtualization technology?
 BootCamp offers excellent performance for Intel-based Mac devices which require operating Windows.
 M1-based Macs do not provide Boot Camp.

 It is essential to differentiate between BootCamp and other virtualization programs such as Parallels Desktop and VirtualBox.